We don’t support this browser anymore.

 Our view

-Novo Nordisk’s fastest-growing products are its range of GLP-1 injections for the treatment of type 2 diabetes and, more controversially, as a weight-loss aid.
+Novo Nordisk’s fastest-growing products are its range of GLP-1 injections for the treatment of type 2 diabetes (Ozempic) and, more controversially, as a weight-loss aid (Wegovy).

 Downwards pressure on pricing, particularly in the United States, where the private cost of Wegovy is over $1,300 per month, could impact profitability further down the line.

-Manufacturing bottlenecks still seem to be the main constraint on growth across the business.
+But for now, manufacturing bottlenecks seem to be the main constraint on growth across the business.
 Despite these challenges, the group expects operating profit to grow between 21-27% this year - hardly a snail's pace.

-There’s plenty to be excited about, and Novo’s valuation doesn’t look as demanding as it has done in recent times.
-But sentiment towards the stock can be volatile, which means the shares are sensitive to disappointments in both financial performance and clinical data.
+There’s plenty to be excited about.
+Novo’s valuation doesn’t look as demanding as it has done in recent times, and the negative market reaction to the CagriSema data looks overdone to us.
+However, it comes as a reminder that sentiment towards the stock can be volatile, which means the shares are sensitive to disappointments in both financial performance and clinical data.

 Environmental, social and governance (ESG) risk